racham-dev/cpp-university-training/Week-1/Lesson-Note.md

 Walkthrough:

-· We use double to handle decimals.
+· We use double so the calculator works with decimals.
-· The if/else if chain checks the operator.
+· The if / else if chain checks which operator was entered.
-· Division by zero is handled gracefully.
+· We handle division by zero gracefully with a specific error message.
-· The result is printed.

-Try it: Run the calculator with different numbers and operators.
+· Invalid operators are caught and reported.

 ---

-2:30 – 2:45 | Q&A & Homework (15 mins)
+2:30 – 2:45 | Q&A & Homework

-Homework:
+Review Questions:

+· What does #include <iostream> do?
+· Why does 10 / 3 give 3 and not 3.333?
+· How do you read a number from the user?

+Homework (submit .cpp files next session):

-1. Modify the calculator to support modulus (%) – remember that % works only with integers, so you’ll need to cast or use int.
+1. Modify the calculator to also support modulus (%).
+Hint: % only works on integers, so cast your inputs to int or use int variables.
-2. Write a program that asks the user for the radius of a circle and prints the area (area = 3.14159 * radius * radius).
-Use double.
+2. Area of a circle: Write a program that asks the user for the radius (as a double) and prints the area using area = 3.14159 * radius * radius.
-3. Extra challenge: Write a program that converts Celsius to Fahrenheit: F = (C * 9/5) + 32.
+3. Bonus challenge: Write a program that converts Celsius to Fahrenheit: F = (C * 9/5) + 32.
+Test with 0°C → 32°F.

-Submission: Share your .cpp files via email or push to your own GitHub repo.

 ---

 📖 References & Further Learning

-· W3Schools C++ Tutorial – https://www.w3schools.com/cpp/ (excellent for quick reference)
-· YouTube – Programming with Mosh – “C++ Tutorial for Beginners” (very clear) – https://youtu.be/vLnPwxZdW4Y
-· YouTube – freeCodeCamp – “C++ Full Course for Beginners” – https://youtu.be/vLnPwxZdW4Y (or search for updated ones) · cppreference.com – official C++ documentation – https://en.cppreference.com/
-· Online Compiler – https://www.onlinegdb.com/online_c++_compiler – to test code without local setup.
+Resource Type Link
+W3Schools C++ Tutorial Best for quick syntax reference https://www.w3schools.com/cpp/ Programming with Mosh (YouTube) Excellent beginner walkthrough https://youtu.be/vLnPwxZdW4Y freeCodeCamp C++ Course (YouTube) Full 4-hour free course https://youtu.be/vLnPwxZdW4Y (search for updated) cppreference.com Official C++ documentation https://en.cppreference.com/ OnlineGDB Compiler Write & run C++ in your browser https://www.onlinegdb.com/online_c++_compiler

 ---

 🧠 Instructor Notes

+· Teaching style: W3Schools-inspired – show code first, explain line-by-line, then let the student modify it.
+· Common pitfalls to watch for: Missing semicolons, forgetting #include <string>, and integer division surprises.
-· Keep it interactive: Ask the student to predict what each line does before you run it.
+· Engagement: Ask the student to predict the output before running every code block.

-· Common pitfalls: Forgetting semicolons, missing #include <string> for strings, mixing integer division.
-· Grading: The calculator homework is the main deliverable – check for correct logic and error handling.
+---

+Next week: We will dive into Control Flow – if/else statements, switch, and loops (for, while) to make our programs think and repeat.

 ---